Chouffy/python_libratone_zipp/README.md

 * [x] Clean text variables, declare variable on top instead of using text like "play"
 * [x] Create a client
+* [ ] Handle exit properly - currently threads can be locking
 * [ ] Use discovery method instead of fixed IP

 ### Functionality coverage